ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 BMI over 30.
 If the exposure is continuous, then GBD estimates the distribution of the exposure variable over the population in each age, sex, year, and location.

+GBD's risk exposures will generally be less reliable than GBD cause of death models, and when designing a risk exposure, it is important to both learn from the GBD modeler what the entity captured by their exposure model is.

+	Take, for example, the GBD exposure *has ever experienced intimate partner violence*.
+Barring incredibly high mortality rates among IPV victims, we would expect the proportion of the population that has ever experienced IPV to increase monotonically with age.
+However, survey data consistenly reports this proportion to peak among 30-40 year olds, which is refleced in the GBD model.
+We believe this phenomenon to be the result of recall bias.
+When implementing this in a model, however, if we were to initialize a population with dichotomous and persistent IPV exposure values from GBD estimates and then allow the simulants to age for 10 years, our exposure distribution would no longer match our reference data.
+Thus it becomes clear that the entity we're describing needs to be "recollection of IPV", "recent experience of IPV", or some other attribute that incorporates a time component.

 Risk exposures in Vivarium
 --------------------------